knowledgepixels/nanodash/INSTALL.md

 Nanobench is a client application that you can run on your own computer to browse and publish nanopublications by connecting to a decentralized network of services.

 Follow the three simple steps below to install and run Nanobench.
+(Alternatively, see [these instructions](INSTALL-with-Docker.md) to run it with Docker Compose, if you are familiar with that technology.)

 ## Step 1: Install Java